-Describe the process(es) your organization has in place to ensure that your engagement activities are consistent with your overall climate change strategy
+Describe the process(es) your organization has in place to ensure that your external engagement activities are consistent with your climate commitments and/or climate transition plan

 All Terex products are designed and manufactured in compliance with the standards and regulations applicable to the product.
 We also have defined product roadmaps to increase penetration of electrified and alternative energy environmentally friendly products.
 Terex is active in the development of incorporating alternative power solutions within its different product lines.
 Globally, job site regulations have become increasingly stringent, requiring quieter equipment with lower or zero emissions.
 At the same time, for our Genie® equipment, there has been an increased need to work in more and larger job sites that require machines capable of working both outdoors and indoors.